 Half and half : Is half milk and half cream.
 We do not get anything labelled as half and half here, so I just use half whole milk and half Amul cream for recipes which call for half and half.

-Sour cream: Made by mixing cream and buttermilk and letting it stand at room temperature for 24 hours, this ingredient is quite expensive (at Godrej Nature's Basket) You could easily substitute this with yogurt or make your own sour cream.
+Creme Fraiche : Made by mixing cream and buttermilk and letting it stand at room temperature for 24 hours, this ingredient is quite expensive (at Godrej Nature's Basket).
+Make your own, its delicious as a topping on fresh fruit and you could use it in baking too.
+Unlike sour cream, this can be whipped and doesn't curdle when heated.
+Recipe here

 Coconut - dessicated / shredded / flaked : A common staple in most South Indian homes.
 Make super easy macaroons or tuiles or use them in cookies and cakes.
 Dessicated coconut is also called as coconut powder here.
 Some supermarkets and baking stores stock these.
 When a recipe calls for shredded coconut, I use grated copra.
 Check for these again at our baking stores or peel your own copra (ouch!!) and grate it.
 Store it in the fridge or freezer as it turn smelly pretty fast.